SlimC/voice-of-the-customer/README.md

 1. Take a review or reviews and run the data through entity extraction.
 2. Classify the data.
 3. Cluster the data.
-4. General final JSON that a front end can use.
+4. Generate final JSON that a front end can use.

 ## Adapting/Extending the Starter Kit